HBLocker/IOImageBugs-/README.md

 Which is then read in by IOimage once it has been passed to it.

-Io image first idenfiies the fule type by the inner identifier at the top once that bound has been passed the rest of the data is read into the the libary spesific functions.
+Io image first idenfiies the file type by the inner identifier at the top once that bound has been passed the rest of the data is read into the the libary spesific functions.

 After then searching for the ktf file name in ida, we can see all the functions used to render this image type , there are rougly 199 diffeent funcitons used for the ktx type: here are a ferw examples: